mperessotti/acs2019/README.md

 See the [course description](http://odinlister.sdu.dk/fagbesk/internkode/DM869/en) on the SDU website.

-For the one minute paper at the end of every lecture, enter room DM869 at this link: https://www.socrative.com/.
+For the "one minute paper" at the end of every lecture, go to https://www.socrative.com/, login as student, and access room "DM869".

+## Mid-term course evaluation

+The mid-term course evaluation is done electronically using Socrative (like the "one minute paper"); the questionnaire is anonymous.
+Visit https://www.socrative.com/, login as student, and access room "DM869".
+The questionnaire will close on the 3rd of April.

 ## Material